frap129/cclsp/docs/USAGE_PATTERNS.md

 7. **Use wildcards effectively**: Leverage `*` and `?` in `search_type` for pattern-based discovery.

 8. **Verify LSP server configuration**: Ensure the appropriate language server is configured for your file types in `cclsp.json`.

+9. **Use formatting strategically**:
+   - Always use preview mode first to review formatting changes before applying
+   - Use `format_document` before code reviews to ensure consistent style
+   - Apply range formatting for localized changes to avoid unnecessary diffs
+   - Configure formatting options to match your project's style guide
+   - Use formatting as the final step in your development workflow

+10. **Choose appropriate formatting scope**:
+    - Use full document formatting for new files or major refactoring
+    - Use range formatting for specific function or class modifications
+    - Consider the impact on version control diffs when formatting entire files

 ## Troubleshooting